trufflesuite/trufflesuite.com/src/guides/metamask-api/index.md

 We have one final change we want to make to ensure that we stop listening to changes once the user has disconnected their wallet.

 We will update the `` and `` files.
-This will make the TypeScript definitions file aware of the `removeAllListeners()` method we will be using, as well add necessary code to the `disconnect` case inside the `metamaskReducer`.
+This will make the TypeScript definitions file aware of the `removeAllListeners()` method we will be using, as well as adding the necessary code to the `disconnect` case inside the `metamaskReducer`.

 Update `types.d.ts` file: